 Harrismith author Leon Strachan found some fascinating info on Norah Miller’s leg – it was not polio.
 His source, Isobel Kemp (Dr Frank Reitz’s receptionist for thirty years.
 Isobel knew everything): It was probably osteoporosis resulting in a hip fracture in 1928, only six years after she established her college.
 Usually this would have resulted in incapacity and excruciating pain, but Norah was in luck: she was in the right place at the right time, and knew just the right man, bold innovator and pioneering surgeon Frank Reitz, trained at Guys Hospital in London, then did surgery specialisation in Germany.

 He operated and joined the femur using an ordinary screw to hold the femur ends together!
-This trick would only become common decades later, in the fifties.
+This technique would only become common decades later, in the fifties.
 Thirty years later she was still walking – with difficulty, but still mobile, and in charge of her college.
 When Cedara took over Boschetto she moved there, where she died in 1959, aged 79.

 ~~~oo0oo~~~